GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 the manuals for setting up a local MediaWiki server, I'll describe a solution that works for me.

-Basically, any note-taking tool with the following four features is suitable for a usable knowledge base:
+Any note-taking tool with the following four features is suitable for a usable knowledge base:

 * Hierarchical data organization